• Skip to primary navigation

 This is especially beneficial when baking delicate desserts like cheesecakes or custards.

-The water acts as a buffer, distributing the heat evenly around the dish.
+The water is a buffer, distributing the heat evenly around the dish.

 This results in a more uniform bake and reduces the risk of hot spots or overcooked edges.